Dust in the Wind: Inspiration

 The title of the song is a Bible reference, paraphrasing Ecclesiastes:

 I reflected on everything that is accomplished by man on earth, and I concluded:

 everything he has accomplished is futile — like chasing the wind!

 A meditation on mortality and the inevitability of death, the lyrical theme bears a striking resemblance to the biblical passages Genesis 3:19 ("...for dust thou art, and unto dust shalt thou return.") and Ecclesiastes 3:20 ("All go to one place.
 All are from the dust, and to dust all return.").

-The phrase "dust in the wind" occurs in a book of Native American poetry, which includes the line "for all we are is dust in the wind."
+In a 1992 interview, Livgren states that the title was inspired by the line "for all we are is dust in the wind" appearing in a book of Native American poetry.
 It is also similar to both Psalms 18:42 ("I ground [my enemies] like dust on the face of the wind...") and the famous opening lines of the Japanese war epic The Tale of the Heike, "...the mighty fall at last, and they are as dust before the wind."